miguelfiguera/ror-book/README.md

 GitHub asked for this [personal token and else](https://dev.to/ibmdeveloper/can-t-push-to-your-github-repo-i-can-help-with-that-1fda) to be able to push my commits, it took me an hour to find how to do it...
 If everything goes smoothly, that is beacuse your problems are yet to come.

+## 6.5 Validations and controllers
+I also made the first validations and the first draft of this controllers, of course, I did also add the routes.

+But later I kill the controllers.

 ## 7. Frienship_requests & friendships.
 I had to read all of this to decide how to do it: